Weight-Space Linear Recurrent Neural Networks: Methodological Details

+where $d$ is the encoding dimension, and $C$ is a hyperparameter that controls the frequency of the sinusoidal functions \cite{vaswani2017attention}. \end{itemize}

-\paragraph{Recurrent Mode} The recurrent training algorithm is illustrated in its non-AR setting in \cref{fig:recurrent_training}.
-For the AR setting trained with teacher forcing, $\mathbf{x}_t$ in line 7 is replaced, with probability $1-p_{\text{forcing}}$, with a sample from $\mathcal{N}(\hat{\boldsymbol{\mu}}_t, \hat{\boldsymbol{\sigma}}_t^2)$ which is taken element-wise using the classic reparameterization trick as outlined in \cref{subsec:training}.
-The batch of sequences (lines 4 to 11) is computed in parallel using vectorization as per the implementation details below.
+For the \textbf{AR setting} trained with teacher forcing, $\mathbf{x}_t^i$ in line 7 is replaced, with probability $1-p_{\text{forcing}}$, with a sample from $\mathcal{N}(\hat{\boldsymbol{\mu}}_t, \hat{\boldsymbol{\sigma}}_t^2)$ which is taken element-wise using the classic reparametrisation trick as outlined in \cref{subsec:training}.\footnote{In the main text, the superscripts $i$ were omitted for clarity.} The batch of sequences (lines 4 to 11) is processed in parallel using vectorisation as per the implementation details below.